rdanning/seekvec/README.md

 ## Purpose of SEEK-VEC

-This package implements the method presented in the paper "SEEK-VEC: Robust Latent Structure Discovery via Ensembled Topic Modeling" ([bioRxiv](https://www.biorxiv.org/content/10.64898/2025.12.12.693799v1)).
+This package implements the method presented in the paper "SEEK-VEC: Robust Latent Structure Discovery via Ensemble Topic Modeling" ([bioRxiv](https://www.biorxiv.org/content/10.64898/2025.12.12.693799v1)).

 SEEK-VEC is an ensemble machine learning method for detecting latent structure in count data.
 SEEK-VEC can be used to prioritize the vocabulary, detect robust relationships among words, and perform model diagnostics on candidate topic models.